Saving Time, Money, and Your Sanity on Your Summer Road Trip

 • Gas prices are high as we all know, and budgeting for gas expenses can be helpful before you leave, so you have an idea what to expect.
 Consider using the AAA Fuel Cost Calculator.
 Simply enter the make, model and year of your vehicle along with your starting and ending points and it calculates how much you will spend on gas.
 Even if you don’t use the calculator, the site will give you an idea of what the cost of gas is along your route and at your destination.
 You can also use some of these tips to keep the cost of gas down.

 • Plan for picnics at scenic sites along the way.
 Instead of stopping to buy lunch, consider packing a lunch and drinks in a cooler and then finding a great place for a picnic.
-Not only does it save money, it’s also a great way to minimize the amount of time you spend in restaurants and food-service places.
-Plus, it is just a really enjoyable, fun time with family.
+Not only does it save money, it’s also a really enjoyable, fun time with family.

 Save Your Sanity – When the kids are happy, the parents are happy – and sane.
 And while there are no guarantees you won’t hear “Are we there yet?” a few times on your trip, consider the following tips to keep the kids so busy they may not even realize you’ve arrived.